-Along the National Old Trails Highway, old Route 66 continues on for some thirty miles from Barstow, California until you reach Victorville.
-Along this slate-colored stretch, you will pass through the small towns of Lenwood, Helendale and Oro Grande.
+Along the National Old Trails Highway, old Route 66 continues on for some 30 miles from Barstow, California to Victorville.
+Along this slate-colored stretch, travelers will pass through the small towns of Lenwood, Helendale, and Oro Grande.
 There was once another little town called Hodge between Lenwood and Helendale, but today, nothing is left of this one time supply center.
 You’ll know you’re nearing Los Angeles by the gang-style tattooed graffiti upon the remnants of buildings, testifying to better times along this old stretch of the road.

 Soon, you will come to Oro Grande, a town built on the dreams of early prospectors.
 Gold never panned out in this old town, but limestone soon became its economic base.
 Supported today by large Cement Company, there are several old Route 66 buildings here including the Iron Hog Saloon and the abandoned Mohawk Mini-Mart.
 You’ll also find the largest antique mall in the high desert here – the Antique Station, as well as an old cemetery that dates back to the early days of the miners.

-Today this growing town of some 99,000 (as of 2007 estimates), still provides vintage looks at its past, at the New Corral Motel at 14643 7th Street, the Best Western Green Tree Inn at 14173 Green Tree Boulevard, and the California Route 66 Museum, housed in the home of the old Red Rooster Café.
+Today this growing town of some 120,000 people still provides vintage looks at its past, at the New Corral Motel at 14643 7th Street, the Best Western Green Tree Inn at 14173 Green Tree Boulevard, and the California Route 66 Museum, housed in the home of the old Red Rooster Café.
 The California Route 66 Museum established in 1995 maintains a large collection of photographs and artifacts of the history of Route 66.
 Operating on donations only, the museum is located at 16825 D Street.